Publication of Regulatory Actions

 6. Publication of Regulatory Actions

-The Publication of Regulatory Actions, including Notices of Hearing and Decisions, is subject to the following:
+The publication of Regulatory Actions, including Notices of Hearing and Decisions, is subject to the following:

 • Any segment-specific practices (see section 7); and